proxmox/proxmox-backup/docs/pxar/description.rst

-``pxar`` is a command line utility to create and manipulate archives in the :ref:`pxar-format`.
+``pxar`` is a command line utility for creating and manipulating archives in the :ref:`pxar-format`.
 It is inspired by `casync file archive format
 <http://0pointer.net/blog/casync-a-tool-for-distributing-file-system-images.html>`_,
 which caters to a similar use-case.
-The ``.pxar`` format is adapted to fulfill the specific needs of the Proxmox Backup Server, for example, efficient storage of hardlinks.
+The ``.pxar`` format is adapted to fulfill the specific needs of the Proxmox Backup Server, for example, efficient storage of hard links.
-The format is designed to reduce storage space needed on the server by achieving a high level of deduplication.
+The format is designed to reduce the required storage on the server by achieving a high level of deduplication.

 Creating an Archive
 ^^^^^^^^^^^^^^^^^^^